jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Natural transformations.md

 An **equivalence of categories** is a pair of functors $F : \mathscr{A} \to \mathscr{B}$ and $F' : \mathscr{B} \to \mathscr{A}$ such that $F \circ F'$ and $F' \circ F$ are naturally isomorphic to the identity functor on each category.

+Note then that a natural transformation sends objects to morphisms and morphisms to commuting squares.

 ##### _example:_ the double dual gives an equivalence of categories

 Given $\mathsf{finVec}_{\mathbb{F}}$, the category of finite-dimensional vector spaces over $\mathbb{F}$, the double dual functor $V \mapsto V^{\vee \vee}$ is naturally isomorphic to the identity functor with $m_{V}$ given by the isomorphism $v \mapsto v^{\vee \vee} = \varphi_{v}$ such that $\varphi_{v}(\psi) = \psi(v)$ for all $\psi \in V^{\vee}$.
 Recall that for $T : V \to W$, we have $T^{\vee \vee} : V^{\vee \vee} \to W^{\vee \vee}$ by $T^{\vee \vee}\varphi_{v} = \varphi_{Tv} = (Tv)^{\vee \vee}$.
 Thus, the following diagram commutes with the downward arrows isomorphisms.